sunpy/sunpy/doc/source/guide/installation/win.rst

 Alternate method
 ^^^^^^^^^^^^^^^^

-Please use this method only if you are experienced with computers and cannot use the recommended method.
-Possible reasons include having very little disk space or needing to have the most up-to-date versions of modules.
+If Python(x,y) is unavailable, or if it is critical for you to have the most up-to-date version of modules, then this alternate method eschews installers as much as possible and emphasizes building from source.
+This method is not for the faint of heart!
+Please use this method only if you are experienced with computers and Python.

 **1. Install Python**

 Download and install `Python 2.7 <http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi>`_
 (32-bit).
-Note that even if you are on a 64-bit system, you are installing a 32-bit version of Python to be able to use precompiled binaries.
+Note that even if you are on a 64-bit system, you are installing a 32-bit version of Python to be able to use precompiled binaries where still needed.

 You should update the ``PATH`` environment variable so that Python executables and associated scripts can be found: